jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 The technology level of Conliah is approximately 1100s medieval Europe.
 Military technology is still based on melee combat, longbows and crossbows, and basic siege weapons.
 There is very little innovation in enchanting, liming itself to simple enhancements to simple weapons and armor.
 War Puppets are the most advanced constructs which Conliah can produce.

 The Uzvu Confederation from Lodumpis has advanced technology of approximately 1500s Europe.
 They possess magical firearms which work similarly to early muskets, pistols, and cannons.
 These firearms rely on yellow soul binding enchantments to operate.
+Instead of gunpowder, their enchantments generate an explosion which propels a bullet.
 The enchanters of Conliah have not been able to reverse engineer how firearms are constructed.
 They also possess extensive clockwork machinery appropriate to that era, which operates according to non-magical principles.
 Examples include clock towers, orreries, and wind-up toys.
 The Uzvu Confederation are perfectly capable of producing the same simple enchantments for weapons and armor as Conliah.
 In terms of constructs, the Uzvu Confederation is limited to War Puppets like Conliah.

-The Magellian Empire was technologically advanced, being capable of magical modification of flesh and the construction of gigantic clockwork guardians.
+The Magellian Empire was technologically advanced, being capable of magical modification of flesh and the construction of sentient clockwork constructs.
 This technology is native to Conliah, but is now lost in ancient ruins.

+The Magellian Empire built advanced magical firearms called ray guns, which were powered by yellow soul binding enchantments.
+As with most Magellian technology, knowledge of their construction is lost to time.
+These weapons projected beams of elemental sunlight and elemental moonlight, concentrated into a single destructive stream.
+These weapons were built at various scales such that they were wielded by both clockwork foot soldiers called Mechanids and gigantic clockwork guardians called Agalmaliths.
+These weapons were powerful but self-recharged very slowly, which made their practical use in warfare challenging.
+To compensate, a large number of ray guns were manufactured then placed into storage for decades between uses.
+Some constructs in ancient ruins still possess these weapons, but these ray guns quickly become useless once fully discharged.
+In the case of the rifles used by Mechanids, the magazine capacity is between six and ten rounds.
+Once finished, those constructs must switch to simple weapons.

 ### Currency